griffio/griffio.github.io/tech-talks-highlighted-2016.md

 https://www.youtube.com/watch?v=hcYAHix-riY SXSW Keynote - "You Know What? ℉uck Dropdowns." - Golden Krishna

 https://vimeo.com/173322922 - How to deal with Culture divide: advocacy within distrubuted teams - Laura Czajkowski

+https://www.youtube.com/watch?v=HPuvDm8IC-4 -  What is a container, really?
+Let's write one in Go from scratch - Liz Rice